 educational advocacy within LCYC

-LCYC provides educational advocacy to the children we represent in child welfare and juvenile offender matters, protecting their rights to an education, striving to expand opportunities and school engagement while simultaneously decreasing the risks of homelessness and recidivism in the future.
+LCYC provides educational advocacy to the children we represent in child welfare and juvenile offender matters, as well as to youth, ages 12 -24 years, who are or are at risk of homelessness.
+We protect youth rights to an education, striving to expand opportunities and school engagement while simultaneously decreasing the risks of homelessness and recidivism in the future.

-LCYC's staff is experienced in advocating for children involved in special education, in collaborating with schools proactively on education and behavioral plans, and in responding to school discipline matters such as a suspension or expulsion.
-LCYC is also familiar with policies and laws in place impacting LGBTQ youth.
+LCYC's staff is experienced in advocating for children involved in special education and in responding to school discipline matters such as a suspension or expulsion.
+LCYC is also familiar with policies and laws in place impacting LGBTQ youth and the disparate impact of school discipline upon youth of color.